vikejs/vike/README.md

 }
 ```

-The `.page.js` file is lazy-loaded: it is loaded only when needed which means that if no URL were to match the page's route then `.page.js` is not loaded in your Node.js process nor in the user's browser.
+The `.page.js` file is lazy-loaded: it is loaded only when needed which means that if no URL request were to match the page's route then `.page.js` is not loaded in your Node.js process nor in the user's browser.

 The `.page.js` file is usually executed in both Node.js and the browser.